Fun is the Key Ingredient for Success in Any Business

 The Gorilla Grotto

-The Gorilla Grotto was a play space created by long-time Briar Gary Warne in 1979 as an experimental store-front café and “adult play environment”.
+The Gorilla Grotto was a bookstore and play space created by long-time Briar Gary Warne in 1979 as an experimental store-front café and “adult play environment”.

 The Grotto community was an ambitious attempt to engage thinking adults with their world and their fellow humans in playful and sometimes shocking ways.